temporalio/documentation/docs/node/activities.md

 If your underlying task can report definite progress, that is ideal.
 However you may get something useful from just verifying that the Worker processing your Activity is at the very least "still alive" (has not run out of memory or silently crashed).
+If your activity `StartToClose` has a 1 hour timeout, even if there is no progress to report, the heartbeat would give the Server a signal that it is still alive and could retry earlier.
+Otherwise, server would have to wait for 1hour before retry.

 Suitable for heartbeating:

-- Read a rather large file from S3
+- Read a large file from S3
 - Run a ML training job on some local GPUs

 Not suitable for heatbeating: